fiik346/nvim-old/REAME.md

 Second, install all plugin using command `:PlugInstall` in your neovim interface Third, install `typescript-language-server` globally using npm, yarn or pnpm

+For best terminal, you can using kitty and set the background transparency to 0.9